Arizona food handler license and insurance requirements

 Linkedin

-The Arizona Department of Environmental Health recommends that all restaurant and food service employees have a food safety certification.
-Individual counties are permitted to set their own requirements, so this certification may be mandated depending on where your business is located.1
+The Arizona Department of Environmental Health recommends that all restaurant and food service employees have an Arizona food handlers card safety certification.
+Individual counties are permitted to set their own requirements, so this certification could be a mandate depending on where your business is located.

-Arizona counties requiring certified food handlers must use a food handler training course that meets the American Society for Testing and Materials (ASTM) standards.2 Training courses must cover the following topics:
+Arizona counties requiring certified food handlers must use a training course that meets the American Society for Testing and Materials (ASTM) standards.
+Training courses must cover the following topics:

 • Proper timing and temperature for food preparation